Has Apple Started a Mobile Computing Revolution?

 It’s an easy prediction that it will be one of the Top Stories in 2007 and we are looking forward to

 follow the product and it’s market evolution.
 The company has taken a very public step into this new space and considering the past success of their mobile music product offerings it should help to breath some fresh air into the telecom industry.
-There are dozens of related posts from the contributors to our Wireless-Watch Community site Here, meanwhile WWJ subscribers login for more thoughts and links about the i
+There are dozens of related posts from the contributors to our Wireless-Watch Community site below.

 After all the dust settles one thing remains clear, Apple has a loyal (and vocal) following.
 They managed to stage an event, where next to nobody seems to notice the total lack of any new ‘traditional’ computer announcements, and come away with literally millions of dollars worth of free PR (see Steve Jobs interview with Nightline via YouTube).
 With so few hard details in the a after-math, and impending lawsuits about the brand name upcoming, no doubt the ink (physical and digital) keep flowing for the for-seeable future.